Are These Retail-Wholesale Stocks Undervalued Right Now?

 Zacks has developed the innovative Style Scores system to highlight stocks with specific traits.
 For example, value investors will be interested in stocks with great grades in the "Value" category.
 When paired with a high Zacks Rank, "A" grades in the Value category are among the strongest value stocks on the market today.

-One company value investors might notice is MarineMax (HZO).
-HZO is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock is trading with P/E ratio of 6.23 right now.
-For comparison, its industry sports an average P/E of 17.10.
-Over the past year, HZO's Forward P/E has been as high as 14 and as low as 5.69, with a median of 7.93.
+One stock to keep an eye on is Ethan Allen Interiors Inc. (ETD).
+ETD is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock has a Forward P/E ratio of 7.81.
+This compares to its industry's average Forward P/E of 11.59.
+Over the last 12 months, ETD's Forward P/E has been as high as 16.21 and as low as 7.35, with a median of 9.81.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-Some people prefer this metric because sales are harder to manipulate on an income statement.
-This means it could be a truer performance indicator.
-HZO has a P/S ratio of 0.49.
-This compares to its industry's average P/S of 0.76.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+ETD has a P/S ratio of 0.82.
+This compares to its industry's average P/S of 1.12.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that MarineMax and Petco Health and Wellness Co. are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, HZO and WOOF feels like a great value stock at the moment.
+These are only a few of the key metrics included in Ethan Allen Interiors Inc. and Tempur Sealy International strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, ETD and TPX look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report